williamlhy/STREAM/README.md

 </div>

-# STREAM
+<h1>STREAM: A Simplified Topic Retrieval, Exploration, and Analysis Module</h1>

+<h3 style="text-align: center;">- Topic Modeling in Python -</h3>

-We present STREAM, a Simplified Topic Retrieval, Exploration, and Analysis Module for user-friendly topic modelling and especially subsequent interactive topic visualization and analysis.
-Our paper can be found [here](https://aclanthology.org/2024.acl-short.41.pdf).
+<p>We present STREAM, a Simplified Topic Retrieval, Exploration, and Analysis Module for User-Friendly and Interactive Topic Modeling and Visualization.
+Our paper can be found <a href="https://aclanthology.org/2024.acl-short.41.pdf">here</a>.</p>

 <table>